 Luxury Antarctica cruises are a once-in-a-lifetime experience.
 When you’re preparing to book the holiday you’ve always dreamed about, there are a range of options to choose from and a number of things you should take into consideration, particularly when you’re travelling to a part of the world that is as unique as this.

-When it comes to luxury cruise ships, a vacation to Antarctica is relatively new territory, which makes it even more unique.
+When it comes to luxury cruise ships, a holiday to Antarctica is relatively new territory, which makes it even more unique.
 The first cruise companies started travelling here around 25 years ago and since then, adventure holidays to this destination are more common.
 This is the world’s most remote continent, and it is teaming with unspoiled scenery and incredible wildlife.
 It truly is an unforgettable experience.

 Often called the Antarctic desert, Antarctica is the coldest and driest continent on the planet, offering excitement and a fantastic insight into a world we forget exists.
 It is home to the largest desert in the world, and while you don’t generally think of deserts as being covered in ice – here it is.
 Where is the Antarctic desert located?
 The Antarctic desert is located around the South Pole and the continent itself is a whopping 14.2 million square kilometres.
 In fact, it’s the 5th largest continent in the world – and its’ all ice.